KarimJedda/dockselpy/README.md

-## dockselpy
+## dockselfirchropy haha

 Dockerfile example on how to *"assemble"* together Selenium (with support for both Chrome and Firefox), Python and Xfvb.
+For a similar setup, look for InstaPy on Github.

 ### Information

-Recent struggle with finding a docker image for Selenium that supports headless versions for both Firefox and Chrome, led to the process of building my own version.

 The image is build with the following dependencies:
 - latest Chrome and chromedriver